yairfax/FormFiller/README.md

 ```

 ### `click`
 The click action clicks on a button on the form.
-It takes a parameter of the id of the button to be clicked.
-Click also takes an optional parameter `"wait"`, which tells FormFiller whether or not to wait for the next page to load before continuing.
+It takes the id of the button to be clicked as a parameter.
+Click also takes an optional parameter `"wait"`, which tells FormFiller whether or not to wait for the next page to load before continuing, i.e. if that button triggers a page load or not.
 By default `"wait"` is set to `true`.
 ```json
         {"click": "submitForm", "wait": false}
 ```